This recipe is brought to you in partnership with Red Star Yeast.

 I already have a recipe for homemade orange sweet rolls on my blog.
 Maybe some of you have tried them before?
 Today’s version is a little different, though you’re still experiencing that mesmerizing combination of cinnamon and sweet orange.
 The older dough recipe is a little more complicated, but perfect if you want to start the rolls the night before.
 Today’s dough recipe, producing orange sweet rolls that are just as soft and fluffy, is quicker.
 And easier, too!

-1 Rise Cinnamon Roll Dough!!
+1 Rise Cinnamon Roll Dough

 What if I told you that you can whip up this dough quicker than your oven preheats?
 I’m being serious.
 There’s no endless mixing or several minutes of kneading.
 And the rise time is cut in half so you can have breakfast sooner.
 Because I know you’re hungry and craving cinnamon rolls.
 Aren’t we all?

+This dough recipe is just like my easy cinnamon rolls.
 There’s only 1 rise with this easy cinnamon roll dough.
 All you do is make the dough by hand or in a mixer, knead it for only 1 minute, roll it out, fill it, roll it up, cut, and allow the cut rolls to rise for about an hour.
 Ok that sounds like a lot of work, but you can do it in a snap.

 ( ↑ This dough feels like butter.
 And smells like an orange tree.)

-Roll out and fill:
+Now roll out and fill: